Rapa FM Pader

 Komakech, who is also a parent at Kworo, described the school as one of the most important institutions in the district, commending the headteacher for her leadership and the students for their humility and discipline.

-The ceremony concluded with songs, dancing, and jubilation, celebrating the school’s achievements and sending best wishes to candidates preparing for national exams.
+The ceremony concluded with songs, dancing, and jubilation, celebrating the school’s achievements and wishing candidates success in their upcoming national exams.

-“Kworo High School is not just a school; it’s a family of excellence, faith, and discipline,” Komakech remarked.
+“Kworo High School is not just a school; it is a family of excellence, faith, and discipline,” Komakech remarked.